 - the recipients to whom the Personal Data has/will be disclosed;

 - for how long it will be stored; and

-- if data wasn’t collected directly from the Data Subject, information about the source.
+- if data wasn’t collected directly from the you, information about the source.

-- Right of rectification: the right to require the Controller to correct any Personal Data held about the Data Subject which is inaccurate or incomplete.
+- Right of rectification: the right to require us to correct any Personal Data held about you which is inaccurate or incomplete.

-- Right to be forgotten: in certain circumstances, the right to have the Personal Data held about the Data Subject erased from the Controller’s records.
+- Right to be forgotten: in certain circumstances, the right to have any Personal Data held about you erased from our records.

-- Right to restriction of processing: the right to request the Controller to restrict the processing carried out in respect of Personal Data relating to the Data Subject.
-You might want to do this, for instance, if you think the data held by the Controller is inaccurate and you would like to restrict processing the data has been reviewed and updated if necessary.
+- Right to restriction of processing: the right to request us to restrict the processing carried out in respect of your Personal Data.
+You might want to do this, for instance, if you think the data held by us is inaccurate and you would like to restrict processing until the data has been reviewed and updated if necessary.

-- Right of portability: the right to have the Personal Data held by the Controller about the Data Subject transferred to another organisation, to the extent it was provided in a structured, commonly used and machine-readable format.
+- Right of portability: the right to have your Personal Data transferred to another organisation, to the extent it was provided in a structured, commonly used and machine-readable format.

 - Right to object to direct marketing: the right to object where processing is carried out for direct marketing purposes (including profiling in connection with that purpose).

-- Right to object to automated processing: the right not to be subject to a decision based solely on automated processing (including profiling) which produces legal effects (or other similar significant effects) on the Data Subject.
+- Right to object to automated processing: the right not to be subject to a decision based solely on automated processing (including profiling) which produces legal effects (or other similar significant effects) on you.

 You may request to exercise any of these rights by contacting us using the contact details set out at the end of this policy.
 We may need to ask you for further information and identification to help us to comply with this request.
 We may also refuse your request where it is excessive, repetitive, or to comply with applicable laws.